Preparing for Your Trip

 What about food at the Channel Islands National Park?

 The Channel Islands National Park does not permit any food service on the islands, so please bring your own lunch and snacks (please do not bring glass).
 There will be no where to purchase food once you are on the island.
-If you’d like a high-quality, prepped meal delivered to the harbor on the morning of your tour, we highly recommend Channel Islands Provisioners.
 However, our Painted Cave Tour does include breakfast and lunch as part of the charter boat ride to the islands.

 Is there drinkable water on the island?

 How long is the boat ride across the Channel?

 I have never been to the Channel Islands; what should I bring?

 The Channel Islands National Park is a remote destination.
 There are very limited services on the island and no food vendors.
-There is a snorkel shack on the island with sunscreen, small dry bags and limited other goods for sale.
 It is important to plan accordingly for your trip.
 There is basic information about planning your trip in your tour confirmation email.
 Additional information is available for download in the right sidebar of this webpage.
 You may also speak directly with our staff over the phone; our office is open 7-days a week from 8am-5pm.

 Who can take a kayaking tour?

 Our staff works with a variety of guests from all skill levels.
 Beginner Kayak Tours are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria: